 This font is a grotesque sans-serif typeface designed by Max Miedinger and Eduard Hoffmann in 1957

 What font goes with Neue Haas Grotesk Font?

-This is a modern typeface of sans serif typeface, where a lot of matches are found but, the most similar font to this texture is the Nunito Sans Font.
+This is a modern typeface of sans serif typeface, where a lot of matches are found but, the most similar font to this texture is the Nunito Font.

 Is Neue Haas Grotesk typeface free for commercial use?